debjitpaul/debjit/_pages/about.md

                           <a href="https://www.epfl.ch/" target="_blank">EPFL</a>.
 Before EPFL, I completed my Ph.D. under the supervision of
                           <a href="http://www.cl.uni-heidelberg.de/~frank/" target="_blank"> Anette Frank </a> in the Department of Computational Linguistics at Heidelberg University and also a part of <a href="https://www.aiphes.tu-darmstadt.de/de/aiphes/" target="_blank">Research Training Group AIPHES</a>. <br />

-<b>Research interests</b>: The core of my research lies at the convergence of Linguistics, Cognitive Science, and AI.
+<h3>Research interests</h3>h3>: The core of my research lies at the convergence of Linguistics, Cognitive Science, and AI.
 Currently, my research focuses on (controllable) text generation, (social) commonsense reasoning, and unsupervised learning.

 The research topics that I focus on are as follows: <br />
 1. <b> Neuro-Symbolic Reasoning </b>: Enhancing the reasoning capabilities of AI systems by building methods that can integrate structured knowledge in NLP systems. <br />